• Skip to primary navigation

 Interest rate

-Aggressive interest rate increases cost when businesses borrow to finance investments.
+An aggressive interest rate increases the cost when businesses borrow to finance investments.
 For example, they must pay higher coupons when issuing bonds.

-In addition, high-interest rates also discourage consumers from buying goods and services such as cars, houses, and furniture.
-Again, it is because they often rely on loans or buying on credit for such items.
-Hence, it weakens demand for such items.
+In addition, high interest rates also discourage consumers from buying goods and services such as cars, houses, and furniture.
+Again, this is because they often rely on loans or credit for such items, weakening demand for them.

 Exchange rate